PhD, Education Psychology & Research (in progress)

 BA, Spanish, Gettysburg College

-Michael Handelsman is a graduate of Gettysburg College (B.A. in Spanish) and the University of Florida (M.A. and Ph.D. in Romance Languages; Ph.D.
-Certificate in Latin American Studies), and he has been on the University of Tennessee faculty since 1976.
-Handelsman’s principal teaching and research interests are Latin American narrative, Ecuadorian literature and culture, concepts of national identity, women writers, literary journals, Afro Hispanic literature, globalization, and decolonization.
+Dr. Michael Handelsman is Senior Faculty Director Emeritus of the Office of National Scholarships & Fellowships (ONSF).
+He has been on the University of Tennessee faculty since 1976.
+Michael’s principal teaching and research interests are Latin American narrative, Ecuadorian literature and culture, concepts of national identity, women writers, literary journals, Afro Hispanic literature, globalization, and decolonization.
 In addition to having received an Organization of American States research grant and six Fulbright fellowships, he has been a Distinguished Professor in the Humanities since 1987.
-Currently, he is Director of the Global Studies interdisciplinary program at the University of Tennessee and Senior Faculty Director of the Office of National Scholarships & Fellowships.
-Handelsman also directs a service-learning project in which students with advanced proficiency in Spanish work with local Hispanic children and their families in the Knox County community.
+Michael was formerly Director of the Global Studies interdisciplinary program at the University of Tennessee and also directed numerous service-learning project in which students with advanced proficiency in Spanish worked with local Latinx children and their families in the Knox County community.